Treating hirsutism: case #2

 Returning to herb combination that worked consistently well, then taking a break.
 Fenugreek also doesn't work well during late proliferative, intended for hips; either needs more sunflower or should be avoided here.

 Touching hops caused a hormone imbalance.
-Breast and hip shrinking occured.
+Breast and hip shrinking occurred.
 Next herbal teas didn't compensate for this.
 Body hair increased, but fortunately, previous scalp hair improvements were largely retained.
 This was days ago.

 For the start of next proliferative, before mucus starts, she will try a tea of: a minimal amount of spearmint, and 1 lightly smashed seed each of fenugreek, sunflower, sesame and flax.